jorisvddonk/questmark/readme.md

 Questmark aims to make the following workflow viable:

 1. Authors write dialogue trees in Markdown, which can be demoed interactively, either by interpreting Markdown and compiling it as HTML, by interpreting Questmark in a simple Questmark runner, or by interpreting Questmark inside of a modern game engine.
+Note that the Markdown->HTML approach only works for simple documents without scripting.
 2. Authors, project managers, and other reviewers can add comments to provide feedback or clarification on dialogue without affecting interpreted Questmark output.
 These comments will *not* be visible anywhere when the dialogue tree definition is interpreted as Questmark.
 3. Gameplay programmers can add interactivity where needed.
 4. Authors can modify dialogue prose easily without affecting dialogue interactivity, if needed.